zalun/zalun.github.io/Aurora/index.md

 * kitchen foil, or anything which will reflect the light
 * software - https://github.com/zalun/AuroraLamp

-img:0-schema.png
+img:img/0-schema.png

 ---

 ## Assembly

-There was no need for glue - board and parts fit in iPhone 3GS box perfectly.
+There was no need for glue - board and parts fit in the box perfectly.

-img:2-construction.png
+img:img/2-construction.png

 A window is needed to reflect the light on the wall.

-img:4-box-top.png
+img:img/4-box-top.png

 Some decoration made by my daughter made it a usable product.

-img:6-happykid.png
+img:img/6-happykid.png

 ---